 Applications for the Community Energy Fund are now open.
 Eligible lessees of AlburyCity buildings and facilities are invited to apply by noon Friday 28 January 2022.

 Projects cannot commence until the successful applicants have been notified by us.

 Project funding is limited to:

-- Energy saving measure – Energy efficient upgrades to fixed lighting (e.g. LED downlights, security lights, and fluorescents replacements) and/or fixed equipment (e.g. Heating, Ventilation and Air Conditioning).
+- Energy saving measure– Energy efficient upgrades to fixed lighting (e.g. LED downlights, security lights, and fluorescents replacements) and/or fixed equipment (e.g. Heating, Ventilation and Air Conditioning, hot water heat pumps).

 - Renewable energy- e.g. installation of solar panels and/or batteries.

 Please contact our Energy and Sustainability Officer on 02 6023 8111 to discuss your proposed application prior to submission.

 What projects/programs are eligible?

 Grant applications will receive a higher priority if the following criteria are demonstrated to be met:

 - Application made by a community group and/or not-for-profit whom leases the applicable AlburyCity asset.